akshita1807/dbms/README.md

 Data redundancy and anomalies takes place when data is not normalized.So to avoid this ,normalisation came into action

-# Normalisation
+# Normalization
 Normalization in the context of Database Management Systems (DBMS) is a process of organizing and structuring a relational database to reduce data redundancy and improve data integrity.The goal of normalization is to design a database schema that minimizes data anomalies and ensures that data is stored in an organized and efficient manner.Normalization divides the larger table into smaller and links them using relationships.

-Types of Normalisation:
+Types of Normalization:

 **1NF**-A table is referred to as being in its First Normal Form if atomicity of the table is 1.
 Here, atomicity states that a single cell cannot hold multiple values.
 It must hold only a single-valued attribute.